 Compensatory damages are awarded to the injured victim to reimburse or compensate for the harm he or she has suffered.
-These damages are awarded in all kinds of personal injury cases, including auto accidents, slip and fall cases, and mass torts.
-There are basically three types of compensatory damages: special compensatory damages, general compensatory damages and wrongful death damages.
+These damages are awarded in all kinds of personal injury cases, including auto accidents, mass torts, and slip and fall cases.
+There are three basic types of compensatory damages: special compensatory damages, general compensatory damages, and wrongful death damages.

 Special compensatory damages compensate for the monetary expenses incurred as a result of an injury.
 These damages cover medical bills, loss of past and future earnings, costs of past and future medical care, household expenses, and more.
 In fact, almost any expense incurred because of the injury can be included in this type of damage.
 However, it doesn’t mean that the victim will automatically receive all these damages.